cormullion/Mellan.jl/README.md

 # Requirements

-Julia v0.3.
+It now works with Julia v0.4.

-You also need the Luxor (a simple Cairo wrapper, also on my GitHub page), Color, and Images packages.
+You also need the Luxor (a simple Cairo wrapper, also on my GitHub page), Colors, and Images packages.

 The image should be square (obviously), and a JPG or 8 bit PNG.